ethanwhite/nescent-sabbatical-proposal/proposal.md

 This will include substantial expansions and improvements of the website (http://ecodataretriever.org) and associate documentation.
-In addition, the rOpenSci team and I are planning to wrap the Retriever's command line interface for their system to allow it to be used from inside of R.
+In addition, the rOpenSci team and I are planning to wrap the Retriever's command line interface to allow it to be used from inside of R.
-This work will likely occur during my sabbatical and will result in a new R package published on CRAN.
+This will result in a new R package published on CRAN.

 References Cited
 ----------------